pawelgrzybek/pawelgrzybek.com/content/posts/2019-05-28-typescript-interface-vs-type.md

 ## ~~Deferred type resolution of interfaces vs. eager type aliases~~

-{{% update %}}This is no longer truth.
+{{< update >}}This is no longer truth.
 Since I wrote this article, TypeScript behavior changed slightly and now the resolution of both (types and interfaces) happens in the same phase.
-Looks like both of them are deferred so the example from the image below is now perfectly valid TypeScript code.{{% /update %}}
+Looks like both of them are deferred so the example from the image below is now perfectly valid TypeScript code.{{< /update >}}

 ~~Another difference is when a type is resolved by the compiler.
 Resolution of an `interface` is deferred, means that you can use them to recursively chain types.
 Resolution of `type` aliases is eager and compiler goes crazy when you try to resolve recursively nested types.
 Look!~~